 Many singers when first starting out are very nervous when given a microphone for the first time & it often comes across in their performance.

-Feeling tense and holding a mic awkwardly can really affect your vocals more than you would imagine, so get to know the feeling as early as possible by practicing!
+Feeling tense and holding a mic awkwardly can affect your vocals more than you would imagine.
+Get to know the feeling of controlling a mic as early as possible by practising!

-If you don’t own a microphone then use a prop; although it may seem a bit lame using a bottle or hairbrush it will definitely get you used to that feeling & soon that mic will be just like an extension of your arm & more importantly, your voice!
+If you don’t own a microphone then use a prop; although it may seem a bit lame using a bottle or hairbrush will definitely get you used to that feeling and soon that mic will be just like an extension of your arm & more importantly, your voice!

-Make sure you sing right into it.
-It’s one of the simplest techniques but it’s so SO important.
-Singing directly into the microphone allows all of your vocals to be fully projected.
+Make sure you are directly singing into the microphone.
+It’s one of the simplest mic techniques but it’s so SO important.
+Singing into a microphone allows all of your vocals to be fully projected.

-Most microphones have a radius around them that will detect noise, it’s important to hit this radius with every note you sing.
+Most microphones for singers have a radius around them that will detect noise.
+Great mic technique is about the importance of hitting this radius with every note you sing.

-Sing with the microphone too far away from your mouth and you won’t allow the tones, dynamics & power of your vocal to be fully captured, already you could be at a disadvantage to other performers on stage who have mastered their technique.
+Sing with the microphone too far away from your mouth and you won’t allow the tones, dynamics & power of your vocal to be fully captured.
+Even as a great singer, your lack of control could put you at a disadvantage to others who have mastered their mic technique.

 This is especially vital for that all important sound check as the sound engineer will set your levels based on the vocal volume he or she hears.

-If that changes dramatically or is inconsistent in either the sound check or the actual performance they’ll simply have guess when to put your vocal level up and down.
+If that changes dramatically or is inconsistent, in either the sound check or the actual performance, they’ll simply have a guess when to put your vocal level up and down.

-Whether you manage to get away with is or not, it will by no means result in you sounding the best you could have.
+Whether you manage to get away with it or not, it will by no means result in you sounding the best you could have.

-Distortion occurs for a couple of reasons, one of them being a singer holding the microphone too close or too far to their mouth.
-The distance from your mouth to the microphone is essential as it can make your vocals sounds muffled and distant.
+Distortion occurs for a couple of reasons, one of them being a singer holding the microphone too close or too far from their mouth.
+The distance from your mouth to the microphone is essential as it can make your vocals sound muffled and distant.

 The other reason a singer might notice distortion is when the volume is too high on their microphone, keep the volume low enough to allow you to project.